Tolsa/forest-doc/_includes/rails/relationships.md

 ## What is a Smart Relationship?

-Sometimes, you want to create a relationship that does not exist in your database.
+Sometimes, you want to create a relationship between two set of data that does not exist in your database.
 A concrete example could be creating a relationship between two collections available in two different databases.
 Creating a Smart Relationship allows you to customize with code how your collections are linked together.

 Try it out with one these 2 examples (it only takes a few minutes):